opengauss-mirror/docs/content/en/docs/Developerguide/other-optimizer-options.md

 -   **off**  indicates that code optimization is disabled.

     >![](public_sys-resources/icon-notice.gif) **NOTICE:**
-    >Currently, the LLVM optimization only supports the vectorized executor and SQL on Hadoop features.
+    >Currently, the LLVM optimization only supports the vectorized executor features.
 You are advised to set this parameter to  **off**  in other cases.

 **Default value**:  **on**